L-39 Albatros Jet Flight in South Germany

 Jet Pilot training including a flight in the L-39 Albatros

-You’re arriving to Neuhausen ob Eck (near Tuttlingen) at the agreed date and time.
+The L-39 jet that we offer in Eifel, Germany, is the first L-39 Albatros with a new immatriculation under EASA law.
+The location is in West Germany and takes place from a former military airbase.
 To start, you’ll make a short walkabout around the place including the L-39 jet along with your instructor.
 In the crew room you’ll be given a pilot suit.
 This suit perfectly fits to L-39 jet pilots and will be yours for the duration of the training.
 Please bring along your own (leather- or hiking-) boots.
 Next is a first acquaintance of the aircraft.
 Shortly after, the training lesson begins including the following aspects:

 - Introduction of instructors and L-39 pilots